cyberark/WhiteFAANG/README.md

 ## Usage
 Once you export your personal data to your laptop, replace the placeholder values with the full path of the export.
 Use `pip install` to install any required modules when necessary.
 Run the relevant code segment of the Jupyter Notebook.
+The output demonstrates the expected format but contains randomized information (MAC addr, etc.)

 ## Contributing